 They Shall Be Counted

-Order your own copy of They Shall Be Counted on Amazon today!
-The book features the Theresienstadt Ghetto Art Of Erich Lichtblau-Leskly, which are featured in our Temporary Exhibit area in the Museum.CLICK HERE TO ORDER!
+Order your own copy of They Shall Be Counted from our online book store today!
+The book features art from the Museum's Erich Lichtblau-Leskly Theresienstadt Collection.CLICK HERE TO ORDER!

 Erich Lichtblau-Leskly Collection

 The Museum's Erich Lichtblau-Leskly Theresienstadt Collection of original paintings or ghetto-picture diaries is the largest collection of this artist's work.
 Through their technical excellence, the works reveal defiance, humor, satire, and indifference to the madness of the world run by the Nazi regime.
 Theresienstadt (Terezin), besides being a main incarceration center for the Central European Jews, also served as a place used to deceive the world that the Jews of Europe were alive and being treated well.
 The Nazi regime used it as a stage for filming propaganda and a tourist stop for international commissions.
 The Lichtblau-Leskly works capture the complications and ironies of Theresienstadt.
 They universally depict the fundamental desperation lurking in every moment of life in the show ghetto.